mbsa-tud/tsad_platform/README.md

 5. The simulink detection doesn't implement the different data preparation methods and scoring functions, which makes it non-functional in some cases.
 6. The step-size for the detection process is always set to 1 and can't be adjusted.
 7. The forecast horizon for DL models is always set to 1 and can't be adjusted.
+8. The CNN (DeppAnT) and ResNet model both use a sequenceInputLayer, which requires the use of a sequenceFolding and a sequenceUnfoldingLayer for the 2d convolutional layers.
+Maybe use an imageInputLayer instead?